 Triturus Environmental consultants were appointed by Ryan Hanley to undertake an invasive plant survey along the corridor of the Lower River Lee and major tributaries (namely the Curragheen, Glasheen, Bride [North] and Glenamought) in Co.
 Cork (see Fig 2.1).
-The work was commissioned in order to establish the distribution of invasive plants overlapping proposed infrastructural flood relief works forming part of the Lower Lee Flood Relief Scheme.
+The work was commissioned in order to establish the distribution of invasive plants overlapping proposed infrastructural flood relief works forming part of the Lower Lee (Cork City) Drainage Scheme.
 The scheme is required to prevent or minimise flood events damaging urban infrastructure.
 Severe flood events have become increasingly frequent in Cork City, the most significant being those occurring in November and December 2009.

-The River Lee (river code: IE\SW\19\1663) runs for some 65km, with the catchment draining an area of approx. 1250km.
+The River Lee (river code: IE_SW_19_1663) runs for some 65km, with the catchment draining an area of approx. 1250km2.
 According to O' Mahony (2009) the flora of the River Lee is 'varied and interesting, containing a range of wetland habitats and a wide mix of native and naturalised plants'.
 Given that the Lee has an important botanical diversity it is important to prevent the spread of invasive plants.
 This can be first achieved by identifying their distribution and then by removing them from affected areas.

 Prior to the walkover survey component of this report, a number of terrestrial invasive species were identified from the survey area (NBDC, 2014), notably Himalayan Balsam (Impatiens glandulifera), Japanese Knotweed (Fallopia japonica) and Giant rhubarb (Gunnera tinctoria).
 Water fern (Azolla filiculoides) and Nuttall's Pondweed (Elodea nuttallii) are the two notable aquatic invasive species on the River Lee, both of which have been expanding their distribution more recently (pers. obs.).
+All of the above species were prioritised as target species to be recorded during the survey given that they are considered as having potential to become highly invasive.

-Other non-native species which are considered less invasive included Buddleia (Buddleia davidii), Winter Heliotrope (Petasites fragrans), Snowberry (Symphoricarpos albus), Cherry Laurel (Prunus laurocerasus) and Montbretia (Monbretia x crocosmiiflora).
+Other non-native species which are considered less invasive included Buddleia (Buddleia davidii), Winter Heliotrope (Petasites fragrans), Snowberry (Symphoricarpos albus), Cherry Laurel (Prunus laurocerasus) and Montbretia (Monbretia x crocosmiiflora) were not recorded during the current survey.
 Additionally, O' Mahony (2009) also records Travellers Joy (Clematis vitalba) and Prickly lettuce (Lactuca serriola) as alien threats to the lower Lee.
 The former is very widespread in the urban hedgerows of Cork City (pers. obs.).
-None of these species were appraised during the current survey as they are not considered noxious invasive threats.
+However, none of the above mentioned species were appraised during the current survey as they are not subject to restrictions under sections 49 and 50 of the European Communities (Birds and Natural Habitats) Regulations 2011 (S.I.
+No. 477/2011), i.e. not listed on the 3rd schedule.